 RN to M.S.N.

 RNs who hold an associate degree but not a bachelor's can accelerate the path to an advanced degree with our 50-credit RN to MSN. program.
 Two bridge courses bring students to the graduate level, allowing them to earn a master's degree.
 A pass-through bachelor's degree in nursing is not granted as part of this program.
 Graduates are eligible for national board certification.
-The next enrollment period is fall 2019, This application is now open with a deadline of March 1.
+The next enrollment period is Spring 2020.
+This application is open with a deadline of October 1st, 2019.

 Post-Graduate /APRN Certificate Program